G protein-coupled receptor

-G protein-coupled receptors are found only in eukaryotes, including yeast, choanoflagellates, and animals.
-The ligands that bind and activate these receptors include light-sensitive compounds, odors, pheromones, hormones, and neurotransmitters, and vary in size from small molecules to peptides to large proteins.
+G protein-coupled receptors are found only in eukaryotes, including yeast, and choanoflagellates.
+The ligands that bind and activate these receptors include light-sensitive compounds, odors, pheromones, hormones, and neurotransmitters.
+They vary in size from small molecules to peptides, to large proteins.
 G protein-coupled receptors are involved in many diseases.

 There are two principal signal transduction pathways involving the G protein-coupled receptors: